vmeet24/vmeet24/README.md

 Software Engineer
 --------------

-I am a Computer Science Grad at Northeastern Univerisity, Boston.
-I have 2 years of work experience as an Associate Software Engineer at Thomson Reuters.
+I am a Software Engineer at Philips North America.

 * 🌍  I'm based in Boston
-* ✉️  You can contact me at [vora.me@northeastern.edu](mailto:vora.me@northeastern.edu)
+* ✉️  You can contact me at [meetvora1998@gmail.com](mailto:meetvora1998@gmail.com)
-* 🧠  I'm learning Back-End Engineering Topics from YouTube channel of Hussein Nasser.
+* 🧠  I'm learning Back-End Engineering from YouTube channel of Hussein Nasser.
 * ⚡  OTAKU!!

 ### Skills